 There’s no shortage of boating options in Page or for renting a boat on Lake Powell.
 Houseboats, pontoon rentals, fishing, water-skiing, jet-skiing, and kayaking are some of the ways to enjoy the bays of the lake.

 Renting a houseboat is a particularly popular option for people looking to spend a few nights exploring and camping in the magic of Lake Powell.
 Booking far in advance during the peak summer months is important, as many people use houseboat rentals as their transport and camping option of choice.
 It's permitted to camp on the shore of the lake, so if you have your gear, don't forget to bring it onboard.

-Bowrider boats are also a popular choice for people looking to cruise around at a higher speed and explore more area of the lake.
-For sporty folks, kayak, canoe, and stand-up paddle boarding rentals are easy to come by at different access points on Lake Powell.
+Bowrider boats are also a popular choice for people looking to cruise around at a higher speed and explore more areas of the lake.
+For sporty folks, kayak, canoe, and stand-up paddleboarding rentals are easy to come by at different access points on Lake Powell.
 It’s a great lake to do these water sports in because of the different bays and enclaves that are protected from the wind and higher boat traffic.
 It’s also a very popular lake for water skiing, and you can rent the needed equipment along with your boat at the marina.

 There are a variety of boating events that take over Lake Powell at different times of the year.
 The Lake Powell Challenge, put on by Antelope Marina in September to raise awareness for Type 1 Diabetes.
 The Lake Powell Challenge is a long weekend of a poker run on Lake Powell.
 Boaters in powerboats, houseboats, pontoons and jet skis stop at different checkpoints and play a card at each with the hopes of having the best poker hand at the finish line.
 There's live entertainment, food, and activities for families and kids in attendance.